AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-context-hub.md

 >For more information, refer to [Get API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) in Google documentation.

 ## Step 1: Setting up a Data Store {#step-setting-up-a-data-store}
+You can set up the data store as a Local I/O event or as a local database event.

+### Local I/O Event {#local-io-event}

+Follow the steps below to set up a data store such as an ASCII event that allows you to use ContextHub configurations and segments path to AEM Screens channel.

+### Local Database Event {#local-db-event}

-Follow the steps below to set up a data store that allows you to use ContextHub configurations and segments path to AEM Screens channel.
+Follow the steps below to set up a data store such as an excel sheet that allows you to use ContextHub configurations and segments path to AEM Screens channel.

 1. **Navigating to ContextHub**